dojah-inc/dojah-react-native-sdk/README.md

 - `WidgetID` - a `REQUIRED` parameter.
 You get this ID when you sign up on the Dojah platform, follow the next step to generate your WidgetId.
 - `Reference ID` - an `OPTIONAL` parameter that allows you to initialize the SDK for an ongoing verification.
 - `Email Address` - an `OPTIONAL` parameter that allows you to initialize the SDK for an ongoing verification.
+- `ExtraUserData` - an `OPTIONAL` parameter that allows you to pass custom data to the SDK.

 ## How to Get a Widget ID
 To use the SDK, you need a WidgetID, which is a required parameter for initializing the SDK.
 You can obtain this by creating a flow on the Dojah platform.
 Follow these steps to configure and get your Widget ID: